 Ecwid provides great support as well, but it is limited to free and lower price plan users.

 Both e-commerce platforms have excellent Help Centers, though.

 Pricing is an essential feature when choosing the best option for starting your own online business.

 While both Ecwid and Shopify will cost you less than hiring a professional web developer to set up and manage your site or online store, there are still some costs which you will need to consider when signing up for either of these e-commerce tools.

 Ecwid offers four plans to choose from, including the free forever plan for $0.
-The other three plans include the Venture Plan for $15 per month when paid monthly, and $12.50 when paid once a year, the Business plan which costs $35 per month, or $29.17 per month when paid annually.
+The other three plans include the Venture Plan for $15 per month when paid monthly and $12.50 when paid once a year, the Business plan costs $35 per month, or $29.17 per month when paid annually.
 The highest-priced plan is the Unlimited plan costing $99 per month, or 82.50 per month when paid annually.

 The free plan has a limit of selling up to 10 products and doesn’t allow for accessing the apps on the app store.